ZacSweers/SpursGifs_xposterbot/README.md

 SpursGifs_xposterbot
 ====================

-Reddit bot I wrote while sitting bored in a hotel room for x-posting gifs/vines/gyfcats from /r/coys to /r/SpursGifs
+Reddit bot I wrote while sitting bored in a hotel room for x-posting gifs/vines/gyfcats from /r/coys to /r/SpursGifs.

+### TODO
+* Use a DB on heroku for caching there (local pickle file doesn't persist between runs)

 ## License